 5 DIY Energy Efficiency Tips to Put More Money in Your Pocket

-- Switch Lightbulbs to LEDs – Perhaps the easiest improvement one could do is to change energy inefficient lightbulbs to LED lightbulbs.
+Perhaps the easiest energy efficiency tip one could do is to change energy inefficient lightbulbs to LED lightbulbs.
 Compared to incandescent bulbs, LED lightbulbs can last up to 25 years and save $200 over the life of the bulbs, and what could be easier than changing a lightbulb?

-- Install a Smart Thermostat – Saving money on your energy bill can be easy with a smart thermostat – replacing your old thermostat with a new smart thermostat, and using it, can save up to 33% on energy bills!
+Another fairly easy energy efficiency tip, installing a smart thermostat.
+Saving money on your energy bill can be easy with a smart thermostat – replacing your old thermostat with a new smart thermostat, and using it, can save up to 33% on energy bills!

-- Replace HVAC and Furnace Filters – Cleaning and replacing clogged air filters in your heating, ventilating, and air conditioning equipment is a quick and easy way to improve air flow and decrease the amount of energy needed to circulate warm or cool air throughout your home energy your system uses to circulate air throughout your home.
-Just replacing filters monthly can help save on energy costs.
+Cleaning and replacing clogged air filters in your heating, ventilating, and air conditioning equipment is a quick and easy way to improve air flow and decrease the amount of energy needed to circulate warm or cool air throughout your home.
+Just replacing filters monthly can be a great energy efficiency tip!

 Raise Refrigerator Temperature

 Simply turning a dial or pushing a button to increase the temperature on your refrigerator can save up to 10% on energy costs.
 For fresh food, 36-38 degrees Fahrenheit are suggested, and for freezers, zero to 5 degrees are recommended to keep food cool, while avoiding energy drain.

 Implementing just a few of these energy efficiency tips are a great way to save money, while you’re helping save our planet.